 What is a Vortex

-We started at Boynton Canyon the furthest North from the town.
+We started our first Sedona hike at Boynton Canyon the furthest North from the town.
 It’s said there are two vortexes at Boynton Canyon.
 We hiked the trail for about 40 minutes (one way) up to two tall red rock formations.

 From The Airport vista we carried on south taking the road past Cathedral Rock.
 We didn’t drive right up to the creek to search for the vortex but stayed on the road and stopped off at a couple of lookout points.
 There’s a link to a map below if you want to find the vortex site and one of Sedona’s most photogenic spots.

 Bell Rock was the last stop on our Sedona tour and without doubt the place that affected our group the most.
-It’s said that the energy is powerful for a large area around the rock and noticeable as soon as you get out of your car.
-Again I felt nothing so I guess I must be spiritually dead!
+The energy is said to be powerful for a large area around the rock and noticeable as soon as you get near.
+I felt nothing so I guess I must be spiritually dead!
 We mooched around taking in the views but didn’t hike any of the trails as we needed to hit the road and head to Phoenix and our flight back home.

 Tips for Visiting Sedona’s Vortexes